jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 === `floresta-electrum`  <floresta-electrum>
   located at `/crates/floresta-electrum`.

-An Electrum server adapted to floresta node exposing a proper API to communicate with Electrum wavkvllets.
+An Electrum server adapted to floresta node exposing a proper API to communicate with Electrum wallets.
-Async presence is used to provide Tcp connections, message based channels between tasks and I/O functions.
+Async features are used to provide Tcp connections, message based channels between tasks and I/O functions.

   - Notable used `async-std` features:
     - `channel::{unbounded, Receiver, Sender}`